Santa Rosa Basecamp Adventure

 Distance: 6.5 Miles

-This hike is steep, but rewarding.
-On the top of Black Mountain, you will be able to see the wind-swept topography of this rugged island.
-You will be able to marvel at the Pacific Ocean, California’s mainland, as well as Santa Cruz and San Miguel.
-This is a great vantage point to take in all that you have accomplished so far, and excite you for the days to come.
+This hike is steep but rewarding.
+From the top of Black Mountain we'll be able to see the wind-swept topography of this rugged island.
+Expect views of the Pacific Ocean, California’s mainland, as well as Santa Cruz and San Miguel.
+This is a great vantage point to take in all that you have accomplished so far, and get a glimpse of upcoming hikes.
+Once we're back at the campground, our guide will make a well-deserved dinner, and we can relax or play card games.

 Destination: Lobo Canyon